vincent-buchner/c-sharp-cs160-data-structures/README.md

 Graphs are versatile data structures used to represent relationships between entities.
 I implemented graph structures in C#, understanding different graph representations (e.g., adjacency matrix, adjacency list) and common graph algorithms such as breadth-first search (BFS) and depth-first search (DFS).

+#### <i>Additional Data Structures</i>
+These are some additional algorithms/data structures that may be interesting to look at (or showoff to your professor).
+At the moment, there are no implementations of these data structures in this repo, but I'd be more than happy to accept pull requests.
+- Map Reducer
+- Boyer Moore
+- Dijkstra's Algorithm
+- Wave Function Collapse
+- A* Search
+- Red-Black Trees
+- Priority Queue

 ## Conclusion

 Through the Luther College CS160 course and their implementation of various data structures in C#, I have gained valuable insights into the world of algorithms and data manipulation.
 By building these fundamental structures from scratch, they deepened their understanding of C# and its applications in solving complex problems.
 This hands-on experience provided a solid foundation for their future endeavors in algorithm design and programming.